CodeReviewDAO/dxd_codereview/Reviews/318 - Cross Chain Token Bridge-Staking as a Service Solutions/6 - Build, Deploy, and Internally QA Staking Shell App/README.md

 ### Project Documentation

-The project documentation is not at an acceptable level for this final milestone.
+The project documentation is not at an acceptable level for this late milestone.
 OP needs to improve the project level documentation significantly, and fix the errors in the existing documentation.
 Although there is a good attempt of documentation on the frontend repository, especially the given examples on the smart contract repository are not working.

-Due to the issues mentioned above, and because this is the final milestone of the project, this submission should fail on all of the criteria of this section.
+Due to the issues mentioned above, and because this is the late milestone of the project, this submission should fail on all of the criteria of this section.

 Requirement | Finding
 ------------ | -------------